- Manhasset Union Free School District

-A public hearing regarding this plan was held on June 24, 2021 at the Board of Education meeting.
-The plan will be available on the District’s website for public comment for at least 30 days, and the plan will be adopted by the Board of Education at its meeting on July 29, 2021.
+A public hearing regarding this plan was held on June 23, 2022 at the Board of Education meeting.
+The plan will be available on the District’s website for public comment for at least 30 days, and the plan will be adopted by the Board of Education at a future summer meeting.

 New Visitors to the School Policy

 In an effort to enhance the safety of staff and students at each of our schools, each building within the school district will be implementing additional security measures based on consultation with the Superintendent’s Office, Nassau BOCES, the Nassau County Police Department, and the Department of Homeland Security.

 As such, in conjunction with recently revised Board of Education policy, amendments to our visitor policy will be put into place as of Tuesday, September 3rd, 2019.
 Please refer to the frequently asked question (FAQ) guide to facilitate understanding of the new procedures.

 Herren Moves Manhasset Students With Powerful Anti-Drug Story

 Former NBA professional basketball player Chris Herren visited Manhasset High School on Jan.
 11 to share his remarkable journey from success to addiction to recovery with students in grades 9-12.
 Herren’s raw and inspiring presentation is part of the district’s collaborative efforts with the Manhasset Community Coalition Against Substance Abuse to offer ongoing prevention and education programs on substance abuse.